GanyuWang/VFL-CZOFO/README.md

 Option 1:\
 Install pytorch from https://pytorch.org/.

-Other package can be installed via debugging (csv, copy).
+Other packages can be installed via debugging (csv, copy, etc.).

 Option 2:\
 Use the requirements.txt for config the environment.
-Or use the file as reference.
+Or use the file as a reference.
 ```
 $ pip install -r requirements.txt
 ```